 Search engines are, of course, integral to SEO, and over time they’ve become far better when it comes to ranking pages.
-Due to their gradual improvement, SEO marketers have had to up their own game with regards to how they implement SEO strategies.
-Not only have they had to brush up on functions that are related to SEO, such as metadata optimisation and link acquisition, but they’ve also had to consider how users are and will be searching for products and services on Google.
+Due to their gradual improvement, marketers have had to up their own game with regard to how they implement search engine strategies.
+Not only have they had to brush up on functions that are related, such as metadata optimisation and link acquisition, but they’ve also had to consider how users are and will be searching for products and services on Google.

 After all, as content intelligence platform Atomic Reach notes on Search Engine Journal, “Google…is always improving their search algorithms to adjust to how consumers are searching.”

 For example, Google is already adapting itself to the steadily growing popularity of voice search, having already enabled Google Assistant to recognise human conversation.
 Now, as Atomic Reach explains, “it is estimated that 50 percent of searches will be voice-based.”

 More and more content marketing & SEO tools

 We’ve already spoken a bit about online tools enabled by AI that help consumers access content more easily and help marketers create effective content strategies.
 But it doesn’t stop here.
 There are other programs and platforms that use AI technology to make things a little bit easier for brands.

 For example, HubSpot and Buzzsumo are able to notify a company when it has been mentioned by another source, while Atomic Reach tracks analytics in order to measure content performance.